Output Plane¶

 - Stick

-The particles stick to the screen and pass beyond it.
+The particles stick to the particle screen and do not pass beyond it.

 - Particle Screen Start Time